Dev: Tips for Web Developers

 • The destination is a PDF file or other non-interactive resource (any document in the Media Library).

-All link destinations replace the entire browser display, but only HTML pages in the LLIR website include the LLIR header and menu.
-Some users know the browser Back feature (often displayed as a back arrow or arrowhead) is a route back, but you should avoid relying on a browser feature.
+All link destinations replace the entire browser display, but only webpages in the LLIR website include the LLIR header and menu.
+Some users know the browser Back feature (often displayed as a back arrow or arrowhead) is a route back, but you should avoid relying on users being familiar with browsers.
 When you open in a new browser tab:

 • Users of full-sized screens can can return to the website by either of: